21 Things

 1. She is honest.
 With others and with herself.
 This is very very important.
 She can't feed me lines because she thinks I'll like her better if she pretends to have an opinion she doesn't have, and she can't hide things from me that I need to know.
 And besides being honest, she deliberately includes me; she opens up and tells me what she wants me to know.
 She never sits back and expects me to root out the truth, or considers it a sign that I don't care enough if I don't try or don't get it right; conversely, she WANTS me to know the truth and is all too happy to give it to me.

 2. He is not manipulative.
 He does NOT play mind games.
 I mean it.
 This is on the "not necessarily needs" list and all but I think this might as well be a must.
 He does not tell me one thing is wrong when it's really something else, because he knows I'm asking because I really want to know.
-He does not attempt to get me to ask the "right" question or do the "right" thing before he lets me in; he doesn't expect me to pass tests.
+He does not attempt to bait me into asking the "right" question or do the "right" thing before he lets me in; he doesn't expect me to pass tests.
 He is an open book and I can trust him to never try to use my emotions against me or elicit me to feel something for his own purposes.

-4. She is selfless enough to spend her time and money on me without thinking I "owe" her, and doesn't keep score beyond what's reasonable, but not to the point that she hurts herself.
+4. She is generous enough to spend her time and money on me without thinking I "owe" her, and doesn't keep score beyond what's reasonable, but not to the point that she hurts herself.
 She knows where to stop short of making me uncomfortable with her giving, and knows when it's okay to ask of me and take of me in a similar fashion.

 7. Ideally, he can sing or play an instrument.
-If not this, he at least enjoys listening to the music that inspires me, and really *appreciates* it, seeks it out and listens to it on his own rather than just humoring me and saying "yeah it's good" or something.
+If not this, he at least enjoys listening to the music that inspires me, and really appreciates it, seeks it out and listens to it authentically without making me feel like he's humoring me.
 There is nothing like finding someone to sing with, especially if he can handle singing in harmony.

 8. He's willing to read my writing.
-And I don't mean in a way that makes me feel like he's humoring me.
+Again, not to humor me.
 I want him to be eager to explore my worlds, because they are me.
 I want him smitten with my characters, and I want his opinions on my work without having to reel them out of him like I'm on a fishing boat.

 15. He cares about social, political, and environmental issues that I care about, AND DEMONSTRATES THAT CARE.
 You can't say you care about the environment and then do things that are destructive to it through laziness or carelessness.
 Caring means you care and you do something about it.
 He doesn't have to be obsessed with it, but when something pisses him off enough he should be driven to write a letter and send it, donate to the cause, or attend the meeting or rally.
 He practices what he preaches.
-And furthermore, he is not racist, sexist, homophobic, or otherwise prejudiced, but that should go without saying.
+And furthermore, he is not racist, sexist, homophobic, transphobic, or otherwise prejudiced, but that should be obvious.
 Every person should be regarded as an individual who deserves respect, and that should be reflected in his speech and attitude, not just in who he chooses to hire.

 16. She doesn't keep secrets from me.
 I'm not talking about birthday presents or secrets other people have trusted her not to tell.
 I'm talking about those secrets she fears will "make me not like her" which she withholds until we've become close enough that it's terrible she hasn't told me yet.
 In fact, she confides in me things she's never told anyone else because we just have that comfort level.

 17. She doesn't try to change me except in ways I have expressed that I want to change.
 I can't stand being nagged by people I care about--people who roll their eyes and claim that I just need to get over it and start liking their dog, or drop frequent hints that I really should check out their church.
-She respects who I am and never makes stupid cutting remarks to try to shame me into being what she wants.
+She respects who I am and never makes cutting remarks to try to shame me into being what she wants.

 21. I recognized something special about him either on sight or the first time we had a conversation, and kept thinking about him after our first interaction was over, thinking, "There's something special about that one."
 And I find out later he felt the same about me.
 Somehow we recognized each other's kindred spirits and recognized that we were cut from the same cloth.

-Ooh, maybe some of you who read this can make your own 21 Things lists.
+Maybe some of you who read this can make your own 21 Things lists.
 I'd love to see them.
 It can really be a beautiful thing when you are each other's 21.

 Any comments left here are PUBLIC.
 If you are not comfortable with that, mail me directly.